Appalachian State University hosts virtual energy summit, discusses university Climate Action Plan

-BOONE — Looking to improve sustainability initiatives both on campus and nationwide, Appalachian State University hosted a virtual energy summit on June 22 to June 24 to bring together administrations, local governments, student organizers and more to discuss sustainability, however, part of the summit was dedicated to how Appalachian State University itself can decrease its environmental footprint and improve its sustainability efforts.
+Looking to improve sustainability initiatives both on campus and nationwide, Appalachian State University hosted a virtual energy summit on June 22 to June 24 to bring together administrations, local governments, student organizers and more to discuss sustainability.
+Part of the summit also was dedicated to how Appalachian State University itself can decrease its environmental footprint and improve its sustainability efforts.

 These policies “define the timeline to which the AppCAP 1.0 ascribes for achieving carbon neutrality,” however, student organizers believe that this timeline is not ambitious and demonstrates the university is meeting bare minimum requirements rather than striving for high standards of sustainability.